SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 #### Gaia-X Credentials / Verifiable Credentials

 Gaia-X regulates descriptions of Cloud Service Providers (CSPs) and their services as **Gaia-X Credentials**.
 A Gaia-X Credential is a set of crypographically signed claims about one or more Gaia-X entities.
-A Gaia-X entity is a *Participant* (including Service Conumer and Servuce Provider), a *Service Offering* and/or a *Resource*, a Service Offering is aggredated of.
+A Gaia-X entity is a *Participant* (including Service Conumer and Service Provider), a *Service Offering* and/or a *Resource*, a Service Offering is aggredated of.

 The term **Gaia-X Credential** refers to a **Verifiable Credential** in the context of Gaia-X. It is based on [W3C Verifiable Credentials Data Model v1.1](https://www.w3.org/TR/vc-data-model/) but follows some more specialized restrictions specific to Gaia-X.
 Those are described in the [Credential format documentation](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/).